-During the financial year ended 31 March 2015, the Audit Committee met twice with the presence of all members.
-The Company's Chief Financial Officer and Qualified Accountant and External Auditor were invited to attend the meeting.
-The Committee has reviewed the annual report for the financial year ended 31 March 2014, External Auditor's remuneration, internal control system and interim report for the period ended 30 September 2014.
+During the financial year ended 31 March 2016, the Audit Committee met twice with the presence of all members.
+The Company's Chief Financial Officer and External Auditor were invited to attend the meetings.
+The Committee has reviewed the annual report for the financial year ended 31 March 2015, External Auditor's remuneration, internal control system and interim report for the period ended 30 September 2015.
 The Chairman of the Audit Committee has reported to the Board on the findings of these reviews.
 The Board has not taken any view that is different from that of the Audit Committee.

-Furthermore, the Committee has reviewed, inter alia, the Annual Report and Financial Statements of the Group for the year ended 31 March 2015, the report from External Auditor on the audit of the Group's Financial Statements, the connected transactions, internal control system review and the re-appointment of External Auditor.
+Furthermore, the Committee has reviewed, inter alia, the Annual Report and Financial Statements of the Group for the year ended 31 March 2016, the report from External Auditor on the audit of the Group's Financial Statements, the connected transactions, internal control system review and the re-appointment of External Auditor.